Jesús Seba: Wigan Athletic

 Seba came to Wigan as one of the 'Three Amigos', alongside Roberto Martínez – also his teammate at Zaragoza – and Isidro Díaz, drafted in by new chairman Dave Whelan in the summer of 1995; the signings were a real coup for an English Third Division side, especially considering Football League teams rarely searched for talent abroad in the mid-90s and that Seba was also an under-21 international.
 'Jesus is a Wiganer' was an early joke at the club, and Spanish flags adorned Springfield Park on matchdays as Spanish fever gripped the town's football supporters.

 Seba scored his first goal with his first touch in a pre-season friendly, and played his first competitive game in the season opener against Gillingham.
 His first official goal arrived in his first match at home (also league), a 2–1 defeat of Scunthorpe United.

 Following a series of good results, aided by a string of impressive performances from Seba, Wigan were made early favourites for the championship.
 Mid-season, however, he found himself on the fringes of the first team, and with their league position only 'satisfactory', Graham Barrow was sacked following a 6–2 loss at Mansfield Town; caretaker manager Frank Lord reinstated the player to the first team, and oversaw a 4–0 win over Exeter City in which the latter scored twice.

 Seba was immediately dropped by new manager John Deehan, however, and would later see his appearances limited to mainly substitute roles as he struggled to find form in the latter half of the campaign.
 He made just two appearances, both from the bench, and played his final game for Wigan on 7 September 1996, 30 minutes against Scunthorpe.

 Seba then had trials at Burnley and Bristol Rovers, before being allowed to leave the club by Deehan in October 1996, having started 11 times.
 He found it most difficult to settle of the three Spaniards, and his struggle to grasp the English language was another contributory factor in his departure.

 Spain return and Portugal

-Seba returned to his country and Zaragoza in the 1997 January transfer window, but spent almost two years appearing for the reserve team, only playing for the main squad during the 1–3 home loss to SD Compostela in the final day of the season.
-He then had a four-year spell in Portugal, playing for G.D.
-Chaves and C.F.
-Os Belenenses, where a heart condition whilst with the latter put his career on hold.
+Seba returned to his country and Zaragoza in the 1997 January transfer window, but spent almost two years appearing for the reserve team, only playing for the main squad during the 1–3 home loss to Compostela in the final day of the season.
+He then had a four-year spell in Portugal, playing for Chaves and Belenenses, where a heart condition whilst with the latter put his career on hold.

-Seba eventually recovered, but spent his later years in Segunda División B (Orihuela CF, CF Palencia) or lower; during his four-year stint at amateur Andorra CF, he served as captain and was a highly popular figure.
+Seba eventually recovered, but spent his later years in Segunda División B (Orihuela, Palencia) or lower; during his four-year stint at amateurs Andorra, he served as captain and was a highly popular figure.

-After considering retirement at the end of 2008–09, Seba decided to return to CD Oliver.
-Upon joining, he expressed his desire to finish his career at the club at which he began more than 20 years earlier.
+After considering retirement at the end of 2008–09, Seba decided to return to Oliver.
+Upon joining, he expressed his desire to finish his career at the club, where he began more than 20 years earlier.